A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: The Baire Category Theorem

-\begin{proposition}[Separated Monotone Minimum (SMMin)] If $f$ is separated from $\alpha$, then there exists $X \in F$ for which $f(X) = \alpha$. \end{proposition}

-Given the ``density" properties displayed by the notion of limit point, it is not terribly surprising that the Dense Monotone Minimum principle is related to BCTC.
-In fact, the two statements are equivalent, which, by the result in the previous section, implies DMMin is equivalent to $\text{ACA}_0$.
-We can also demonstrate an equivalence directly between $\text{ACA}_0$ and SMMin, which gives the following four-fold equivalence theorem:
+Given the ``density" properties displayed by the notion of limit point, it is not terribly surprising that the Dense Monotone Minimum principle is related to $\BCTC$.
+While $\BCTC$ indeed proves $\DMM$, we are also able to show that $\DMM$ is equivalent to a (potentially weaker) variant of $\BCTC$, which which call $\BCTC$-N (`N' for \emph{nested}).